-It should be noted that Ventura Renewable Energy (Pty) Ltd intends to develop four separate solar PV facilities on the Farm Visserspan No. 40.
-Each facility will generate between 75MW and not more than approximately 100MW.
-Environmental authorisation applications will be made for each proposed facility separately and each facility will be bid in the next REIPPPP bidding process but it is not certain which of the four, or if all four proposed facilities, will actually be successful and consequently, constructed.
+It should be noted that Ventura Renewable Energy (Pty) Ltd (Company registration number: 2019/545107/07), as the holding company of the Visserspan projects, intends to develop four separate solar PV facilities on the Farm Visserspan No. 40.
+Each facility will generate between 75MW and approximately 100MW.
+Environmental authorisation applications will be made for each proposed facility separately.

+Each facility will be bid in the next REIPPPP bidding process using the special purpose vehicle (SPV), Keren Energy Visserspan No. 1, 2, 3 or 4 but it is not certain which of the four, or if all four proposed facilities, will actually be successful and consequently, constructed.